Chromoprotein/small-projects/README.md

 Searching stock photos with the Pexel API.
 It has a simple Node.js backend, debouncing, and pagination.

-To do:

-* organize files

-* search button that skips the debouncing wait.
+To do: search button that skips the debouncing wait.

 ### ToDoList